Nam-Trung Nguyen

-Nam-Trung Nguyen (Vietnamese: Nguyễn Nam Trung; born on 14 April 1970) is a Vietnamese-Australian researcher in the fields of Microfluidics and Nanofluidics.
-He is notable for his work on nerve agent detector, PCR, Micromixer, Droplet-based Microfluidics, Micro Magnetofluidics, Liquid Marbles and Micro Elastofluidics.
-He is currently a Professor and Director of Queensland Micro and Nanotechnology Centre at Griffith University.
-He was a former Associate Professor at Nanyang Technological University, Singapore.
+Nam-Trung Nguyen (Vietnamese: Nguyễn Nam Trung; born on 14 April 1970) is a Vietnamese-Australian researcher in the fields of microfluidics and nanofluidics.
+He is notable for his work on nerve agent detectors, PCR, micromixers, droplet-based microfluidics, micro-magnetofluidics, liquid marbles and micro-elastofluidics.
+He is currently a professor and director of Queensland Micro and Nanotechnology Centre at Griffith University.
+He was a former associate professor at Nanyang Technological University, Singapore.
 Nguyen is a Fellow of ASME and a Senior Member of IEEE.

 Early life

 Nguyen was born in 1970 in Hanoi, to an engineer father and schoolteacher mother.
-He started school in 1975, the year Vietnam war ended.
-After graduating from high school, he took the entrance examination into Hanoi University of Science and Technology.
-With the high score in this examination, he was awarded a scholarship for overseas undergraduate education in the former Eastern Bloc.
-As one of the top-ranked candidates, he could select the country he wanted to go to.
-His father, an engineer, trained in the former Soviet Union, advised him to go to former East Germany.
+He started school in 1975, the year the Vietnam war ended.
+After graduating from high school, he took the entrance exam for Hanoi University of Science and Technology.
+With a high score in this examination, he was awarded a scholarship for overseas undergraduate education in the former Eastern Bloc.
+As one of the top-ranked candidates, he could select which country to go to.
+His father, an engineer trained in the Soviet Union, advised him to go to East Germany.
 After completing a German language course in Hanoi in 1987 and a preparation course in Zwickau in 1988, he started studying precision engineering and microsystems technology at Chemnitz University of Technology, Germany.
 The Eastern Bloc collapsed in 1989 when he was in the second year of his undergraduate study.
 He continued his study at the same university after the German reunification.
 During this time, he also worked part-time as a worker on an assembly line, data entry personnel at a bank and waiter at restaurants.

-He worked as a student researcher at Robert Bosch GmbH, where he was introduced to microelectromechanical systems (MEMS) for automotive applications.
-He contributed to the development of the MEMS-based fuel injection systems as well as sensing systems for pressure and mass flow rate.
+He worked as a student researcher at Robert Bosch GmbH, where he was introduced to micro-electromechanical systems (MEMS) for automotive applications.
+He contributed to the development of MEMS-based fuel injection systems as well as sensing systems for pressure and mass flow rate.
 Nguyen received his Dipl-Ing and Dr Ing degrees from Chemnitz University of Technology in 1993 and 1997, respectively.
-These formative years in post-war Vietnam and reunified Germany have strongly shaped his character and future career.
+These formative years in post-war Vietnam and reunified Germany strongly shaped his character and career.

 He returned to Chemnitz in 2004 to defend his habilitation degree.
 The habilitation degree (Dr Ing Habil) is the respected qualification for a full professorship in Germany.
-After the formal normalization of diplomatic relations between the United States of America (USA) and Vietnam in 1995, he could continue his training in the USA.
-Following the award of his doctoral degree in 1997, he moved to the US and worked as a postdoctoral research engineer in the Berkeley Sensor and Actuator Center (University of California at Berkeley, United States).
+After the formal normalization of diplomatic relations between the United States and Vietnam in 1995, he could continue his training in the USA.
+Following the award of his doctoral degree in 1997, he moved to the US and worked as a postdoctoral research engineer in the Berkeley Sensor and Actuator Center (University of California, Berkeley, United States).